|Originally Performed By||Phish|

 |Vocals||Trey (lead), Fish, Mike, Page (backing)|

-"Icculus" is one of an elite handful of Phish songs (a category which also includes “Harpua” and “Colonel Forbin’s Ascent”), which features a spoken-word performance by Trey.
-It is a soothing, faux-ethereal, testimonial monologue, which escalates gradually before bursting into a frenzied spatter of shouting.
-Throw in a ten second composed ending that hints at a jam before ending abruptly, and you’ve got a quirky epic.Phish, “Catapult” -> “Icculus” – 8/14/09, Hartford, CT
+"Icculus" is one of an elite handful of Phish songs – a category which also includes “Harpua” and “Colonel Forbin’s Ascent” – that features a spoken-word performance by Trey.
+It is a soothing, faux-ethereal, testimonial monologue to the greatness of the author of the Helping Friendly Book, which escalates gradually before bursting into a frenzied spatter of shouting.
+Throw in a ten-second composed ending that hints at a jam before ending abruptly, and you’ve got a quirky epic.Phish, “Catapult” -> “Icculus” – 8/14/09, Hartford, CT

 Like “Sanity,” “Icculus” made it to disc by a curious twist of chance.
-On 4/20/92, following a Napa Valley vineyard tour during a break between shows, Shelly Culbertson amused the band by loaning them her tape of 7/25/88, which included the aforementioned two songs.
-The band happened to be looking for material to fill space on the second Junta CD, and decided that including the two wacky tracks would be a kick.
+On 4/20/92, following a Napa Valley vineyard tour during a break between shows, Shelly Culbertson – at the time a fan, later a Phish staffer – amused the band by loaning them her tape of 7/25/88, which included the aforementioned two songs.
+This version featured Trey hilariously screaming the U2 refrain “THIS IS RED ROCKS, THIS IS THE EDGE!” that was more famously reprised at Red Rocks on 8/6/96.
+The band happened to be looking for material to fill space on the second Junta CD and decided that including the two wacky tracks would be a kick.
 Shelly tracked down the guy who had taped the show and borrowed his master, a 90-minute tape with some of 7/25/88 on one side and some of 5/3/88 on the other.
-When Elektra received the tape, they messed up the dates, which is why your Junta CD booklet features the wrong date for those two tunes.Phish, “Icculus” – 6/17/11, Charlotte, NC
+When Elektra received the tape, they messed up the dates, which is why the Junta CD booklet features the wrong date for those two tunes.Phish, “Icculus” – 6/17/11, Charlotte, NC

 “Icculus” always varies from show to show, but in vocals rather than music, a rare exception to the usual Phish rule.
-Never a common tune, its frequency of appearance dropped off severely in the ‘90s, with only a few performances in ‘92, ‘93, and ‘94.
-The song made only one ‘95 appearance, at the aforementioned Halloween show.
-It wouldn’t surface again until Oswego nearly four years later, when a babbling Trey segued from an endorsement of literacy to some old style Icculus worship.Phish, “Icculus” – 8/30/13, Commerce City, CO
+Never a common tune, despite existing in the repertoire for almost the entire 30-year history of the band, it has been performed only a handful of times.
+After the aforementioned Halloween ‘95 gig, it wouldn’t surface again until Oswego nearly four years later, when a babbling Trey segued from an endorsement of literacy to some old-style Icculus worship.Phish, “Icculus” – 8/30/13, Commerce City, CO